 Bitcoin address: A Bitcoin address (crypto address) is a shortened version (through performing hash operations such as a checksum function) of the public-key used as an address identifying a cryptographic account.
 It can be associated to an account holder similar to a bank account number or credit card number.

 Block chain: The Block chain supports clearing and settlement of funds utilizing cryptographic means of payment.
 Bitcoin-transactions are recorded into a distributed public database called the block chain, which is available internationally.
 The block chain follows the concept of decentralization using peer-to-peer file sharing technology.
-Every computer participating in the Bitcoin-payment network running a full node has a copy of the block chain.
-The network timestamps transactions and forms an ongoing chain.
+Every computer participating in the Bitcoin network running a full node has a copy of the block chain.
+The protocol timestamps transactions and forms an ongoing chain.
 It stores the sequence of events and serves as a way of authenticating transactions among users.
 Consensus is achieved by a proof-of-work system called mining.

 2. Scope of Business

 The Bitcoin Cashier System provided by the Operator comes with a hosted cashier page, and/or Payment21®Button, and/or API-driven MC-side payment checkout solution.
-For this purpose, MC shall be assigned an MCA.
+For this purpose, an MC shall be assigned an MCA.

-An Authorized User can use the MCA to establish a cashier page that allows others to easily send digital cash to the MCA with the help of the Operator.
+An Authorized User can use the MCA to establish a cashier page that allows others to easily send cryptocurrency to the MCA with the help of the Operator.
 MC’s cashier page may be hosted with the Operator or be self-hosted by MC utilizing the Operator’s API-technology.
 An Authorized User may establish and customize MC’s cashier page through the MCA settings, which allow for establishing a User handle and associated payment page URLs, uploading photos (showing products and services), and providing short descriptions.